peterszerzo/psz-cms/db/projects/show/minimal-chess.md

+A highly minimalistic look at the chess set.

 Seeing the elaboration of chess set designs over centuries and cultures, I've decided to take a minimalistic look at it.

 I knew I wanted to go 2d first, so that.